adriansseur/portfolio/README.md

 # Portfolio Website

-Welcome to the to my Front End Developer Portfolio repo.
+Welcome to my Front End Developer Portfolio repo.
 Visit the deployment of this site [adriansseur.github.io](https://adriansseur.github.io) to see my projects.

 ## Motivation